 -- Blockage of the plumbing stack: All of the water drains in the house are connected to a plumbing vent pipe which goes through the attic and sticks out on the roof.
 The drainage vent system is shown in the graphic in Red.
 This vent piping allows air to flow in the drain system and prevents water flowing down the drain from trying to draw air through the drain traps.
 If you didn't have such a vent -- or if it is blocked off -- things would drain very slowly indeed, and probably gurgle in every sink in the house when you drained the bathtub.
 If it gurgles enough it will suck the water right out of the trap, letting sewer gasses into the house until you fill the trap the next time you run a little water into it.
 This is why all toilets are designed to trickle a little water into the bowl after the flush is completed -- the flush is designed to completely empty the bowl with a syphon action and then the trickle is designed to add fresh water up high enough in the bowl to block the odours in the sewage piping.

 Evaporation problems, especially in basement drains can be dealt with in several ways.

 -- Run a water line to the drain connected to a special drain filler valve put in the line to the washing machine.
-Every time the washing machine kicks off, the valve squirts a little water into the drain.
+Every time the washing machine kicks off, giving a shock to the plumbing line, the valve squirts a little water into the drain.
 This is a great permanent solution, but often requires digging up concrete to get that pipe to the drain.

 -- Add a dry valve to the floor trap.
 This is a little inexpensive gadget that will let water into the drain but will not let gas out, so it doesn't matter if there is water in the trap or not -- the best known of these is called Dranger.
 Follow this link for details on difficult floor traps.